m42e/lgh.nvim/README.md

 ## Why?
 Don't you know undo?

 Yes, I do know undo, and yes I know persistent undo, too.
-But there are times, when you replace a file on disk, either by yourself or a git checkout or reset or your evil twin deleted a file.
+But there are times, when you replace a file on disk, either by yourself or a git checkout or reset, or your evil twin deleted a file.
 And here undo does not help.

 ## How to use it?